Glenn Robinson sees captures life through photography

 What do you enjoy about photography?

-I’m a lifelong artist, so photography allows me to engage with my creative expression regularly.
-Through photography, I enjoy conveying more than a picture: I like conveying a feeling, a mood.
-It’s always great hearing how people like my photographs; it’s even better when they share how my photo inspired them to explore and experience the great outdoors like never before.
+I’m a lifelong artist, so photography allows me to regularly engage with my creative expression.
+Through photography, I enjoy conveying more than a picture, like a feeling or a mood.
+It’s always great hearing how people like my photographs, especially when they share how my photo inspired them to explore and experience the great outdoors like never before.

 How has your hobby helped you with work-life balance?

-As a husband and father of five, photography and the outdoors have given us many occasions to get out and explore together as a family.
+As a husband and father of five, photography and the outdoors lets us get out and explore as a family.

-My wife and kids know I love to hike and shoot, and they’re willing to adventure with me.
+My family knows I love to hike and shoot and they’re willing to adventure with me.
 These are some of the best times of life.

 When I can channel my creative energies into these activities, it gives me a sense of fulfillment outside of work.